paulinho-16/MEIC-DS/wiki/sprint_log.md

 * Election of one PO and one SM.

-* We were able to access all materials and technologies that were mandatory (github and docker).
+* We were able to access all materials and technologies that were mandatory (GitHub and docker).

 * Consulted the dashboard and defined the following wiki items:
     * [Product Vistion](1-vision.md)